candronikos/RQ-apiengine-v2/README.md

 This is v2 of the RealQuestions backend operations engine.
 It is a new build, improving on what v1 was and will sport a new set of technologies.

 to learn more see our [wiki] (https://github.com/RealQuestions/apiengine-v2/wiki)

+* Note please do not use this code on production systems.
+Not secure or tested.
+This is pilot code.